en4rab/SPITkey/README.md

 # Decrypting the blob and or FVEK
+With the key or blob extracted from the csv run SPITKey.py with the appropriate inputs for the protector in use:
+TPM needs the VMK and the metadata
+TPMandStartupKey needs the VMK, the BEK and the metadata
+TPMandPIN needs the blob, the pin and the metadata
+TPMandPINandStartupKey needs the blob, the pin, the BEK and the metadata
+StartupKey needs the BEK and the metadata
-With the key or blob extracted from the csv run SPITKey.py with the appropriate inputs for the protector in use (eg TPMandPIN needs the blob, the pin and the metadata) This will then decrypt the FVEK and save it out to a file so you can use it with dislocker.
+Recovery needs the recovery key and the metadata
+This will then decrypt the FVEK and save it out to a file so you can use it with dislocker.
 If the drive is using TPM only you can skip this step and just use the VMK extracted from the CSV with dislocker.

+# Using other TPM sniffers

+The output of the extractor scripts x2pcap.py save the VMK or blob including the header.
+SPITkey should accept a vmk or blob with or without the header or with the header and the additional 2 byte length if copied from wireshark.
+If you have used a tool such as Stacksmashing's Pico TPMSniffer you can use the bare vmk.

+If your capture is from a PC using TPMandPIN and you have built an implant and somehow managed to get the blob when the owner logged in but don't know the PIN, well done!
+You can use blob2john and the dislocker log to extract the hash needed to attempt to brute force the PIN with John the ripper, hashcat or bitcracker.